First, here is what I liked best about the 2026-27 Bell Media Upfront that took place Thursday in Toronto at Meridian Place: that it still happens.

 Thursday’s show did seem to lack a little big name star power.
 These shows are all about the glamour.
 The ad kids now expect to see A-Listers in their town in hopes of lining up for photo ops later.
 In the past, CTV would airlift half the Sopranos or West Wing casts northbound, or even the occasional Big Bang-er.
 This year we got the ensemble players from the new Big Bang Theory spinoff Stuart Fails to Save the Universe: Kevin Sussman, Brian Posehn, Lauren Lapkus and John Ross Bowie.
 Hey, they’re fun, but they are not the dudes from Heated Rivalry.

-The encouraging sign is that it was the Canadians who were the big name draws.
-Hudson Williams from Heated Rivalry took a bow and helped promote his next series, Yaga, another steamy drama with Noah Reid, Carrie-Anne Moss and Clark Backo helping to hype the upcoming Crave streamer.
+The audience did get to see one half of the Heated Rivalry headliners.
+Hudson Williams took a bow and helped promote his next series, Yaga, another steamy drama with Noah Reid, Carrie-Anne Moss and Clark Backo helping to hype the upcoming Crave streamer.
 Williams joked that it was in his contract to get to kiss several more people in this series.

 Another big Canadian name: The Littlest Hobo!
 Seeing the iconic Canadian canine on the big screen got one of the biggest wows of the afternoon.
 From executive producers Seth Rogan and Evan Goldberg, this dog will fetch a new generation of viewers.
 The deal just came together I gather, or Bell would at the very least have set up a sing-a-long of the iconic theme song from the Meridian stage.